Ottiemobile/REGEX-Tutorial/README.md

 # A Guide to Rejex

-Introductory paragraph (replace this with your text)

 What is Rejex?
 Regular Expression(otherwise known as Regex) is a sequence of characters that defines a search pattern for text.
 Regular expressions are commonly used to search for specific sequences of characters within a string, this could be used to extract specific information from any text such as phone numbers, email adresses, dates, and so forth.
-The most interesting thing about regular expressions is that it can be used in almost every programming language (Javascript, Java, Python, Ruby, etc.)
+The most interesting thing about regular expressions is that it can be used in almost every programming language (Javascript, Java, Python, Ruby, etc.).
+Ever been on a search engine like Google or Bing?
+They use regular expressions in their search algorithm for people to find exactly what they're looking for.

 ## Summary